 In addition, PriSUD cooperates with PRISONHEALTH, a research project run by Thomas Ugelvik at the Department of Criminology and Sociology of Law at UiO.

 Read all publications from the PriSUD project here .

 The PriSUD project mainly uses two data sources: two cohorts that will be used to illuminate different aspects of the project.
 These cohorts have been named The Norwegian Prison Release Study (nPRIS) and The Norwegian Offender Mental Health and Addiction Study (NorMA).

-All data used in the PriSUD project has been de-identified.
-In addition, all results will be anonymised , ie no persons should be able to be identified on the basis of material published from the study.
-The data in the study are stored through the Services for Sensitive Data (TSD).
+All data used in the PriSUD project have been de-identified.
+In addition, all results will be anonymized, i.e., no persons will be able to be identified based on material published from the study.
+The data in the study are securely stored within the Services for Sensitive Data (TSD).